A probabilistic approach to block sizes in random maps: Abstract

 \section{Abstract}

-We present a probabilistic approach to the core-size in random maps, which yields straightforward and singularity analysis-free proofs of some results of \cite{brw,bfss,gw}.
-The proof also yields convergence in distribution of the rescaled size of the $k$'th largest $2$-connected block in a large random map, for any fixed $k \ge 2$, to a Fr\'echet-type extreme order statistic.
+We present a probabilistic approach to block sizes in random maps, which yields straightforward and singularity analysis-free proofs of some results of \cite{brw,bfss,gw}.
+The proof also yields joint convergence in distribution of the rescaled size of the $k$'th largest $2$-connected block in a large random map, for any fixed $k \ge 2$, to a vector of Fr\'echet-type extreme order statistics.
 This seems to be a new result even when $k=2$.